A chronology of key events:

 2012 December - Mr Berlusconi's PdL party withdraws support from Mario Monti's technocratic government.
 Parliament is dissolved.

-2013 February - Inconclusive parliamentary elections leave Pier Luigi Bersani's centre-left bloc in charge of lower house but blocked from a Senate majority by Mr Berlusconi's PdL.
-A protest movement led by comedian Beppe Grillo wins 25% of the vote, with Prime Minister Mario Monti's centre bloc trailing a poor fourth with about 10%.
+2013 February - Parliamentary elections hand Pier Luigi Bersani's centre-left bloc control of the lower house, but not of the Senate.
+A protest movement led by comedian Beppe Grillo surges into third place, with Prime Minister Mario Monti's centre bloc trailing in fourth place.

 2013 March - Silvio Berlusconi is sentenced to a year in jail over an illegal wiretap.
 He remains free pending the outcome of the appeals process.

-2013 April - Giorgio Napolitano is re-elected president - the first time in the history of the Italian republic that a president is voted in for a second term.
+2013 April - Giorgio Napolitano is re-elected president - the first time an Italian president is voted in for a second term.

 2013 June - Silvio Berlusconi is found guilty of paying for sex with an underage prostitute and sentenced to seven years in jail.
 He remains free pending the outcome of the appeals process.Berlusconi conviction upheld

-2013 August - Italy's highest court upholds the prison sentence for tax fraud handed down to Silvio Berlusconi by the Milan court in October 2012.
-This is the former prime minister's first definitive conviction and cannot be appealed against, but Mr Berlusconi is still unlikely to go to jail because of his age.
+2013 August - Italy's highest court upholds Silvio Berlusconi's sentencing for tax fraud in October 2012, in the former prime minister's first definitive conviction.
+He is unlikely to go to jail because of his age.

-2013 November - The Italian Senate expels Mr Berlusconi from parliament over his conviction for tax fraud.
-The expulsion means that he loses his immunity from arrest and could be detained in connection with other criminal cases brought against him.
+2013 November - The Italian Senate expels Mr Berlusconi from parliament over his conviction for tax fraud, depriving him of his immunity from arrest.

 2013 December - Florence mayor Matteo Renzi wins the leadership of the centre-left Democratic Party.